 The first section of the manual is devoted to a review, with illustrations and brief messages, of general safety rules and the major operating hazards you can encounter while operating a lift truck.
 Next, you will find descriptions of the components of your specific lift truck model and how the instruments, gauges, and controls operate.
-Then, you will find a discussion of safe and efficient operating procedures, followed by instructions on how to tow a disabled lift truck.
+Then, you will find a discussion of safe and efficient operating procedures.
 The later sections of the manual are devoted to maintenance and truck specifications.